kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-cluster.md

 rules defined in this page.

-Once contract rules are satisfied by an InfraCluster implementation, other implementation details could be addressed according to the specific needs (Cluster API in not prescriptive).
+Once contract rules are satisfied by an InfraCluster implementation, other implementation details could be addressed according to the specific needs (Cluster API is not prescriptive).

 Nevertheless, it is always recommended to take a look at Cluster API controllers, in-tree providers, other providers and use them as a reference implementation (unless custom solutions are required